 Elena Rodriguez Bennett

-Elena Rodriguez Bennett teaches Lower School music for K-4th grades.
+Elena Rodriguez Bennett has delayed her retirement to stay and teach 4th grade music.
 Her curriculum is an integration of the arts—from singing to dancing to instruments to the spoken word—based on peace and social justice studies.
 The goal is to not only raise better musicians, but better people through music.

 She has taught various levels of classroom and musical education in Philadelphia, New Haven, the Navajo Nation, Taiwan, and California.
 She earned a B.A. in English and American Literature from Cornell University, an M. Divinity from Yale University, and an M.Ed. from California State University, Sacramento.